 Take your time and plant deciduous trees on the western and southern sides of your home.
 During summer, these trees shelter you from the sun.
 When it gets to fall, the leaves from the trees drop, hence allowing the winter sun to heat the house.

 3. Make use of adequately insulated doors and windows.

 In an airtight and well-insulated house, windows and doors store energy.
 Select appropriate door and window products and locate them carefully in the house.

-4. You should have fresh air supply that is energy efficient.
+4. You should have a fresh air supply that is energy efficient.

-Homes that maximize energy efficiency need a source of air that fresh filtered since they are airtight.
+Homes that maximize energy efficiency need a source of air that is freshly filtered since they are airtight.
 Houses that save on energy are more comfortable and healthier than regular houses.

 5. Use energy-efficient appliances.

 Building a new home gives you the perfect opportunity to use appliances that consume less energy.
 In your original design, you should consider using kitchen, and laundry appliances.
 For example, machines that need hot water need to be close to the area where heating takes place.
-As a result, loss of heat in pipes reduces.
+As a result, the loss of heat in pipes is reduced.

 6. Be very careful when choosing the floor plan.

 Take your time and know what you need.
 The larger the home, the more it will cost to heat, cool, and furnish.
 Selecting a good design can make a small space appear larger.
 As a result, your house will be more comfortable and valuable.
 To ensure you do the right thing, consider the following: